graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 This tutorial will focus on how to implement a GraphQL server with exactly this schema in Java.

-We barely touched GraphQL.
+We've barely scratched the surface of what's possible with GraphQL.
 Further information can be found on the official page: https://graphql.github.io/learn/

 # GraphQL Java Overview